BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 related to previous obligations should be projected beyond t+1.

-![A slide presenting Guideline 1, which requires insurance and reinsurance companies to consistently apply the principles for determining contract boundaries to all their contracts over time.
+![A concise summary of Guideline 1, which mandates the consistent application of principles for determining contract boundaries in all insurance and reinsurance contracts over time.

 #### Guideline 1 - Consistent application of the principles
 Insurance and reinsurance undertakings should ensure that the principles for determining contract boundaries are consistently applied to all insurance and reinsurance contracts, in particular over time.](#)
 --- Page 4 ---
-![A concise summary of "Guideline 2 - Unilateral right" for insurance and reinsurance undertakings.
-The text outlines the conditions under which the right to terminate, reject, or amend a contract is considered unilateral, detailing specific considerations such as external assessments, reputational risk, national laws, policyholder decisions, and claim events.
+![A concise summary of Guideline 2, which defines the concept of a "unilateral right" for insurance and reinsurance undertakings.
+This guideline outlines the conditions under which the right to terminate, reject, or amend premiums and benefits in a contract is considered unilateral, meaning it cannot be restricted by the policyholder or third parties.
+It provides specific clarifications regarding external assessments, reputational risk, national laws, and dependency on policyholder decisions or claim events.

 #### Guideline 2 - Unilateral right